What is the registration deadline for Pennsylvania?

 Is Election Day registration allowed?

-No. In Pennsylvania, you must be registered by October 7 to vote in the November 2013 Municipal Election.
+No. In Pennsylvania, you must be registered by April 21 to vote in the May 2014 Primary Election.

 Where can I get voter registration forms?

-You can get voter registration at the following locations:
+You can get voter registration forms at the following locations:

 If you are conducting a voter registration drive in Pennsylvania and need a large quantity of applications, call 1-800-552-VOTE or your County Board of Elections.